Eligibility Requirements

 Ensuring selection of the most promising candidates

-The SAHRI Fellowship Program seeks promising mid-career researchers from sub-Saharan Africa with strong potential to become future leaders in clinical research and biomedical innovation to tackle infectious diseases
+We seek for promising mid-career researchers from sub-Saharan Africa with strong potential to become future leaders in clinical research and biomedical innovation to tackle infectious diseases.

 Who Can Apply?